drobie22/RSS-Reborn-Installer/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: '"I''ve found a problem that I can''t solve on my own"'
+about: '"I''ve found a problem that I can''t solve on my own."'
-title: "***INSERT ISSUE TITLE HERE***"
+title: ''
 labels: bug
 assignees: drobie22